Ryze Build Guide by Polarshift

 Some tricks on Ryze:

-When you use ultimate you want to walk out of it and back in, because if you're not facing your champion to the circle and you're on the outer edge it will sometimes not take you with the ultimate.
-Your ultimate can go over walls (if you ultimate in the wall) if you are closer to the other side of the wall.
-You can ultimate before some abilities hit: Karthus R, Zoe's E, Fizz R damage.
-You can also use it to go back to lane to miss less cs or join a skirmish or teamfight later in the game.
-CC will cancel your ultimate so be careful when you use it!
-Don't use your ultimate to get close to champions with AOE abilities like Orianna, Malphite and Fiddlesticks, you will just bring in your team to die and potentially lose the game.
-Ryze is able to bring minions with him when he ults; this might be useful if you want to push a turret fast.
+Recalling while Realm Warp teleports will deny Realm Warp from teleporting you.
+When you use Realm Warp you want to walk out of it and walk/flash back in if there are enemies chasing you.
+If Ryze's character model is not facing the inner circle and you're on the outer edge of Realm Warp it will sometimes not take you with it.
+Using Zhonya's Hourglass will cancel the teleportation.
+Realm Warp can go over walls if you are closer to the other side of the wall with your character.
+You can ultimate before some abilities hit to deny the damage, for example: Karthus' Requiem, Zoe's Sleepy Trouble Bubble, Fizz' Chum the Waters.
+You can also use it to go back to lane to miss less creeps or join a skirmish or teamfight later in the game.
+Most types of crowd control (except for example slows) will cancel your ultimate so be careful when you use it!
+Don't use your Realm Warp to get close to champions with AOE abilities like Orianna, Malphite and Fiddlesticks, you will just bring in your team to die and potentially lose the game.
+Ryze is able to bring minions with him when he uses Realm Warp; this might be useful if you want to push a turret fast or deny someone a push.
 Zac blobs can be taken with you too.
-Also another tip: Rooting enemies will cancel their teleport summoner spell.
+Also another tip: using Rune Prison on enemies will cancel their Teleport summoner spell.
 That's about it for the combo's and notes!

 As a midlaner you always want to think of your lane as a part of the jungle, that you're actually 2v2 instead of 1v1.
 Before the game starts think about who is a threat to you (even supports and toplaners can roam and be annoying) and whether you can win skirmishes with your jungler vs their midlaner and jungler.
-Depending on if you have a decently strong jungler (like Lee sin, Elise, Graves or Jarvan 4) you will be able to join scuttle fights, given that you didn't spend too much mana in lane.
+Depending on if you have a decently strong jungler (like Lee Sin, Elise, Graves or Jarvan IV) you will be able to join scuttle fights, given that you didn't spend too much mana in lane.
 If your jungler is a strong invader, you can try to keep slow pushing your waves and join him; since if you crash a wave the enemy laner has to decide between missing minions or helping out.
-You always want to hug the side of the lane where you placed your ward/the side where your jungler is.
-You want to put a control-ward in the bush at the side you want to roam the most to this game (e.g. you want to roam bot; place a control-ward in the botside bush, you can ward the pixel bush too, however the pixel bush most often gets warded by someone else on your team).
-Later in the game you want to keep pushing waves and farm up by taking camps and roam to exert pressure on the map; preferably roaming with your jungler.
+You always want to hug the side of the lane where you placed your Stealth Ward or hover the side where your jungler is.
+You want to put a Control Ward in the bush at the side you want to roam the most to this game (e.g. you want to roam bot; place a Control Ward in the bot-side bush, you can ward the "pixel" bush too (the ones in the middle of the river), however the "pixel" bush most often gets warded by someone else on your team).
+Later in the game you want to keep pushing waves and farm up by taking jungle camps and roam to exert pressure on the map; preferably roaming together with your jungler.

 I hope you liked my guide.
 I hope I have the motivation to make more extensive guides for other champions too so I can help you guys out.
 Please leave a thumbs-up if you liked the guide and I'd love it if you could follow me on Twitch!